 I thank my hon.
 Friend for raising this issue with me a few days ago.
 Obviously, as constituency neighbours, we were both acutely aware that this is something that we needed to tackle.
 We have taken these measures to reduce the chance and the spread of infection.
 The reason why we have taken the difficult decision to make educational settings available for key workers is to ensure that brilliant hospitals such as New Cross in Wolverhampton can continue to function and to offer the support and the vital healthcare that is needed not just for her constituents, but for my mine in South Staffordshire.

 It would be very helpful if the Secretary of State could give a clear timetable as to when he will make an announcement about A-levels in particular, but also GCSEs, because pupils will be worrying.
 I wanted to follow up on the questions from my hon.
-Friends the Members for Poplar and Limehouse (Apsana Begum) and for Ilford North (Wes Streeting) about children who are living in severely overcrowded conditions in my constituency.
+Friends the Members for Poplar and Limehouse (Apsana Begum) and for Ilford North (Wes Streeting) and ask about children who are living in severely overcrowded conditions in my constituency.
 There are those, for example, in homeless hostels, where at least we can identify the situation they are in by their address, but more particularly there are those in overcrowded flats where there is one family in the living room and one in the bedroom and very often parents who have no recourse to public funds.
 There will be a very big problem for those vulnerable children, many of whom are not looked after and have no social worker.
 I am sure—I hope—that his Department has considered this, and will he please give us some information now about what he will do about it with colleagues across Government?
 If he cannot do so now, can he tell us when he will brief those of us who have this endemic problem in our constituencies?

 Certainly.
 The reason why we have announced the response that we have is to ensure that it covers a broad range of children, including not just those of key workers, but those who are vulnerable.
 The hon.
 Lady may like to write to me with specific suggestions and actions that she feels the Department should consider taking.
 My concern and interest is making sure that we do everything in the interests of both stemming this virus and protecting the interests of those children no matter where they live in this country.